 - Implant post can be seen above gums

 - Gum recession

 - Bone loss

-Dr. John Thousand, Dr. Robert Thousand Jr., and Dr. Michael Romani offer many effective treatment options for peri-implantitis in St. Augustine and Palm Coast, Florida.
+Dr. John Thousand, Dr. Hailey McKinley, and Dr. Michael Romani offer many effective treatment options for peri-implantitis in St. Augustine and Palm Coast, Florida.
 So, call us now to know more!